annguyen9461/reconfigurable-quadruped/README.md

 If motors are not responding:
 1. Check connections and power
-3. If a motor shows errors, try disabling and re-enabling its torque, switch the U2D2 off and on, and/or unplugging the power source to the U2D2
+3. If a motor shows errors, try disabling and re-enabling its torque, switching the U2D2 off and on, and/or unplugging the power source to the U2D2
-4. Run ./sync_read_write again and run `h1` command to reset the robot to its home positio
+4. Run ./sync_read_write again and run `h1` command to reset the robot to its home position

 If the robot falls during rolling:
 1. Cancel ./roll